Injured from a Slip, Trip, and Fall in New Jersey

-If you or a loved one sustained a serious injury in a slip or trip and fall accident, the experienced NJ personal injury lawyers at our firm can help.
-Call our local office in Monmouth County today at 732-810-0336 to schedule a free consultation about your case.
+If you or a loved one sustained a serious injury in a slip or trip and fall accident in New Jersey, the experienced NJ personal injury lawyers at our firm can help.
+Call our local office in Monmouth County today at (732) 303-7857 to schedule a free consultation about your case.
 You can also request a free case evaluation by using our convenient form.

-Common Types of Slip and Fall Injuries in New Jersey
+What are Common Types of Slip and Fall Injuries in NJ?

 - Fractures: A broken or fractured bone can occur as a result of a fall on a sidewalk or a fall inside a retail store.
 Many slip and falls lead to broken legs, arms, shoulders, wrists, ankles, and hips.
 That is because any kind of abrupt or unexpected contact with a hard surface can cause significant physical trauma, particularly to the victim’s legs and arms.